Sheetaltkr/Amazon_Vine_Analysis/README.md

 ![Non_Vine program 5_star_reviews%](https://github.com/Sheetaltkr/Amazon_Vine_Analysis/blob/main/Resources/unpaid_reviews_5_star_prcnt.png)

 ## Summary
 In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
+1. There is no bias observed for reviews for product "watches"
+2. As per the results,
+   - The total paid reviews are very less compared to unpaid reviews
+   - The total paid 5 star reviews are very less compared to unpaid  5 star reviews
+   - The percentage of paid 5 star reviews of total paid reviews is 32% and the percentage of unpaid 5 star reviews of total unpaid reviews is 52%
+   The above results prove that the possibility of paid reviews to influence the positive outcome of the reviews is very low.

 Then, provide one additional analysis that you could do with the dataset to support your statement.